 Of all the towns in Iceland I found Egilsstadir to be surrounded by some of the most beautiful scenery.
 It's also one of the Iceland's youngest townships and makes for the perfect place to stop on your Iceland tour.
 As one of the smallest towns in Iceland during your stay there isn't much to do in the actual town but there are a few nice hotels to stay at.
-You can also choose between multiple tours from Egilsstaðir, mostly hiking tours.
+You can also choose between multiple Eastfjords tours that take you around the area, mostly hiking tours.

 On your way out of Egilsstadir, make sure to stop at Lagarfljot lake.
-Apparently this lake has a similar mythical creature to the Lochness Monster in Scotland.
-While we didn’t spot any weird creatures around, the scenery was mythical enough for us.
+In that lake there is said to be a mythical sea serpent that has been regularly spotted for centuries.
+While we didn’t see any weird creatures around, the scenery was mythical enough for us.
 In fact the landscape reminded us quite a bit of Canada with the Evergreen trees and mountains.

 If you're stopping at Lagarfljot, bring a picnic.
 There are some really beautiful spots that you can park and grab a bit to eat while watching the mirror-like river.